-In the first part of this series, we introduced turbocharger controls including wastegates, actuators, and electronic solenoid controls.
-Today, we show different actuator designs and how they work with your turbo wastegate to control rotor speed and boost pressure.
+In the second part of our series on turbo controls, we cover actuators and how they work with your turbo wastegate to control rotor speed and boost pressure.

 Buying a used turbo might seem like a good deal at the time, but that purchase might cost you more than you think.
-There could be hidden damage deep inside caused by excessive wear, ingestion of foreign objects, debris from damaged engine parts, overheat/over-boost damage and more.
-You may not know the […]
+We'll show you the types of damage to look for and what to avoid.

 Does your new turbo leak oil but you don't know why?
-Check out our video explaining why you may have an oil leak after installing a new turbo and how to prevent it.
+We walk you through why you may have an oil leak after installing a new turbo and how to prevent it.

 One question we are asked a lot is about brand new, in-the-box turbo wheels and parts - do they come balanced?
-The fact is, most of the time new parts do arrive balanced, but not always.
-Even if the new part is already balanced, when it is assembled with other parts with imperfections, adjustments may […]
+Most of the time, yes, but not always.

 With summer here you need to think about keeping your turbo running cool.
 Proper oil flow is needed to maintain lubrication and cooling of turbo bearings.
 Insufficient lubrication can lead to costly premature turbo failure.